 - An electronic health record vendor cannot charge excessive fees to create the interfaces needed to connect with other health information technology, like a health information exchange.

 - There cannot be restrictive or unfair contractual limitations on the use and exchange of medical information.
-For example, an EHR vendor charging an excessive fee to access or transfer medical records after a healthcare provider changes vendors.
+For example, an EHR vendor charges an excessive fee to access or transfer medical records after a healthcare provider changes vendors.

 It is important to note that healthcare providers are at the highest risk of information blocking when they know their actions would likely interfere, prevent, or materially discourage access, exchange, or use of EHI.
 Examples are denying access to patients of their own EHI, denying access for treatment purposes, disabling patient portal capabilities, and simply taking too long to provide access.